eshabram/ML_Compression/README.md

 ---

 That's it.
-If you'd like to verify that the data is the size specified, you can run wireshark and capture one of the TCP packets and find the "payload" or "data".
+If you'd like to verify that the data is the size specified, you can run wireshark and capture one of the TCP packets and find the "payload" or "data", or you can compress a file using SMC.py.
 Have fun!
 ![Alt text](figures/wireshark_payload.png)